goto-bus-stop/keyv-firestore/README.md

   store: KeyvFirestore,
   // REQUIRED: the project id to use
   projectId: 'my-firebase-project',
-  // REQUIRED: the collection to store things in
+  // REQUIRED: the root collection to store things in
   collection: 'firestore-db-collection'
 })
 ```